PAPER SUBMISSION

 Non-standard or unusual abbreviations should be avoided, but if important, they should be identified when first mentioned in the abstract.

 An abstract must adhere to the following: A concise and factual abstract is required.
 Please rewrite the abstract, which should be 250 words for this purpose.
-The abstract should describe the following items in order of 1) Research Background………………….. (research background statements/problem statements at the beginning), 2) Purpose of the Research (for example.
+The abstract should describe the following items in order 1) Research Background………………….. (research background statements/problem statements at the beginning), 2) Purpose of the Research (for example.
 The study investigates/examines…), 3) Data, Materials, and Methodology (for example.
 This study employs samples/survey data/time series data of ….), 4) Results (for example, The results show/reveal that ……), and 5) Major Findings (for example, The findings of this study suggest that …, but NO suggestions/recommendations/implications) in an unstructured manner

 KEYWORDS